no-am-man/Pleasance/src/README.md

 This project is open source.
 You can find the repository [here](https://github.com/no-am-man/Pleasance).

-## 🙏 Version 3.0.0 is on Staging!
+## 🙏 Version 4.0.0 is on Staging!
-This major update introduces the AI Workshop, a private space for generative AI experimentation.
+This major update introduces subscription tiers ('Congregation', 'Clergy', 'Founder') to support the use of advanced generative AI models and ensure the continued growth of the republic.

 ## Core Philosophy